jimwatt/P8-particlefilter/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.

-* The UKF works well and handles the nonlinear radar measurement function and bicycle prediction functions well.
-* Once the UKF was implemented, I did have to spend a few iterations finding the appropriate values for the prediction noise, and the state covariance matrix when initializing the state.
-I did this by outputting each of the state variable values to obtain a rough feel for their magnitude and variation.
-I treated them as independent random variables in the initialization.
+* The particle filter was straightforward to implement and worked well.
+No major algorithmic improvements were required to improve the accuracy and execution times.
+* Once the particle filter was implemented, I did try to improve runtime performance using several Nearest Neighbor libraries (`ANN`, `FLANN`,  and `NABO`, for example.)
+These libraries index the map landmark locations into a kd-tree, allowing fast look up of nearest neighbors for a query point.
+Unfortunately, since the map did not have many landmarks (only 42), these approaches did not provide any appreciable acceleration.
+In a very dense map, with hundreds of thousands of points, these approaches will be indispensable.
+* An improvement to the current code would be to assign observations to landmarks using a 2D assignment solver to optimize global cost (using the Jonker-Volgenant-Castanon algorithm, for example) rather than simply choosing nearest neighbors.